-The information associated with a CO Code assignment may change over time.
-Changed information may include, but is not limited to, the OCN, Switch Identification (Switching Entity/POI), and Exchange Area or Rate Center.
-If the Code Holder is requesting multiple changes, the Code Holder should indicate all requested changes in section 1.5 of the Part 1 Form (CO Code Assignment, Reservation, Information Change, or Return), using attachments if necessary.
-The Code Holder is responsible for the entry of information changes into the BIRDDS database.
-If the information change will affect the CNA's assignment records, the Code Holder or Code Applicant shall submit a completed Part 1 Form (CO Code Assignment, Reservation, Information Change, or Return) to the CNA, and must receive a Part 3 (CNA's Response/Confirmation) from the CNA before entering the information change into the BIRRDS database.
-The requested Effective Date for changes to Part 1 Form data must be at least 66 days after the date of receipt of the Part 1 Form by the CNA.
+The information associated with a Code/Block assignment may change over time.
+Changed information may include, but is not limited to, the OCN, Switch Identification (Switching Entity/POI), and Exchange Area.
+If the Code/Block Holder is requesting multiple changes, the Code/Block Holder should indicate all requested changes in section 1.5 of the Part 1 Form (CO Code Assignment, Reservation, Information Change, or Return) or section 3 of the Part 1A Form (CO Code Assignment, Reservation, Information Change, or Return) as applicable (i.e., for Pooled Exchange Areas), using attachments if necessary.
+The Code/Block Holder is responsible for the entry of information changes into the BIRDDS database.
+If the information change will affect the CNA's assignment records, the Code/Block Holder or Code/Block Applicant shall submit a completed Part 1 Form (CO Code Assignment, Reservation, Information Change, or Return) or Part 1A Form (CO Code Assignment, Reservation, Information Change, or Return) to the CNA, and must receive a Part 3 (CNA's Response/Confirmation) from the CNA before entering the information change into the BIRRDS database.
+The requested Effective Date for changes to Part 1 Form or Part 1A Form data must be at least 66 days after the date of receipt of the Part 1 Form or Part 1A Form by the CNA.
 The Code Holder is responsible to ensure entry of the corresponding Part 2 Forms data changes into the BIRRDS database no less than 45 days before the Effective Date.

-When a requested change of Part 1 Form (CO Code Assignment, Reservation, Information Change, or Return) data applies uniformly to more than one NXX, the Code Holder may submit to the CNA a single Part 1 Form with an attachment where necessary that lists the affected NXXs and any other relevant information.
+When a requested change of Part 1 Form (CO Code Assignment, Reservation, Information Change, or Return) or Part 1A Form (CO Code Assignment, Reservation, Information Change, or Return) data applies uniformly to more than one NXX, the Code Holder may submit a single Part 1 Form or Part 1A Form to the CNA with an attachment where necessary that lists the affected NXXs and any other relevant information.

-A Code Holder who wishes to change the Switch Identification (Switching Entity/POI) or Exchange Area for an NXX that has been previously assigned but not placed In-Service, must submit the following to the CNA:
+6.4.1 A CO Code Holder who wishes to change the Switch Identification (Switching Entity/POI) or Exchange Area for an NXX that has been previously assigned but not placed In-Service, must submit the following to the CNA:

-a Part 1 Form (CO Code Assignment, Reservation, Information Change, or Return) certifying that a need exists for a CO Code assignment for the Switch Identification (Switching Entity/POI) or Exchange Area to which the code would be transferred, and providing a description and rationale for the change, with additional details on an attachment if necessary, and
+a Part 1 Form (CO Code Assignment, Reservation, Information Change, or Return) or Part 1A Form (CO Code Assignment, Reservation, Information Change, or Return) certifying that a need exists for a CO Code assignment for the Switch Identification (Switching Entity/POI) or Exchange Area to which the code would be transferred, and providing a description and rationale for the change, with additional details on an attachment if necessary, and

 other documentation required by Section 4.0 of this Guideline, including a completed Months-to-Exhaust Certification Worksheet (Appendix B) whenever the CO Code will be an Additional CO Code Assignment for Growth in the Switch Identification (Switching Entity/POI) to which the CO Code is being transferred.